 - salt & pepper to taste

-- Cook the chicken and andouille sausage, set aside for 10 minutes then cut.
-Peel and devein the shrimp, but leave raw.
+- Cook the chicken and andouille sausage, set aside for 10 minutes, then cut into cubes and slices, respectively.
+Peel and devein the shrimp, but leave them raw.

-- In a large pot over medium high heat, add the vegetable oil followed by the red onions, celery, red and green peppers, tomatoes and garlic.
-Saute until tender and fragrant.
-Add the parsley, cayenne pepper, cajun spice blend, and season with salt and pepper.
+- In a large pot over medium-high heat, add the vegetable oil.
+Next, add the red onions, celery, red and green peppers, and garlic.
+Sauté until tender and fragrant.
+Add the parsley, cayenne pepper, Cajun spice blend, and season with salt and pepper.

 - Add the flour to the pan and stir until the vegetables are coated.
 Pour in the chicken broth and bring to a simmer.
 Add the cooked chicken and andouille sausage.
-Reduce the heat to a medium low temperature and let simmer for twenty minutes.
+Reduce the heat to a medium-low temperature and let it simmer for twenty minutes.
 Toss in the shrimp for the last 5 minutes.

-- Steam the rice while the gumbo thickens.
+- While the gumbo is thickening, steam the rice.
 Serve each bowl of gumbo with one cup of the cooked rice, top with green onions, and enjoy!